gvwilson/fiction/iffy/index.md

 Which, Iffy noted, wasn't an answer.

 Rothera's streets were empty
-except for pairs of Marines.
+except for Marines and their drones.
 Vehicles stood where their owners or passengers had abandoned them.
+The town's few free machines that hadn't found cover had frozen in place.
+Blinking blue lights attached to their sides showed which ones had been inspected and cleared.

-People watched the bus go by through the windows of shops and cafés, their questions and worries clear on their faces.
+People watched the bus through the windows of shops and cafés, their questions and worries clear on their faces.
 Hell was still locked down:
 all her app would show her was the same repeating message.